govau/graylog-boshrelease/README.md

 Succeeded
 ```

-Point your browser the IP address for the graylog instance on port 9000 (above it is 10.244.0.6).
+Point your browser the IP address for the graylog instance on port 9000 (above example would be http://10.244.0.6:9000).
 You should be prompted with the graylog login page.
 The default credentials provided in the `manifests/graylog.yml` are admin/admin.

 ### Using Operator files
 BOSH2 operator files allow you to extend/replace parts of the default deployment manifest.
 2 operator files are provided

-#### graylog network customisation
+#### network customisation - `manifests/operators/network.yml`
-`manifests/operators/network.yml` - deploy graylog to a network that isn't `default` in your cloud-config and give your graylog instance a static ip.
+This operator allows you to deploy to a cloud-config network that isn't `default`.
+It also allows you set a static ip address for the graylog instance.
 eg.
 ```
 bosh2 -e vbox deploy -n -d graylog manifests/graylog.yml \